Discovering the Halls River by Kayak during Save our Waters Week

-Turning into the Greenhouse Bistro & Venue parking lot at 2420 South Suncoast Boulevard in Homosassa, across from the massive Toyota dealership, a small green area, maybe 30 feet long before the entrance to the headsprings of the Halls River greeted me.
+Turning into the Wallace’s at the Greenhouse parking lot at 2420 South Suncoast Boulevard in Homosassa, across from the massive Toyota dealership, a small green area, maybe 30 feet long before the entrance to the headsprings of the Halls River greeted me.
 A floating dock and several kayaks, a stand-up paddleboard and some fellow adventurers were there.
 Already, we are leaving developed Florida – but what awaits us?

 We introduced ourselves.
 Each participant was an avid kayaker.
 Commandeering our watercraft and entering the spring, we begin our paddle away from civilization.

 Changing Ecosystems from Human to Nature

 The sounds of traffic and the sites of commercialism fade away and are replaced with a pure natural rhythm.
 Below us, a large blue crab is walking on the bottom, brandishing its large claw.
 Dragonflies frolic from watergrass to flower and back again.

 Paddling up the narrow canal, we venture past a small spring, noting that the water is clear and clean, and the vent is visible but there isn’t a lot of surface tension, assumedly because there is a lot of river for the flow to move into and through.
 Further out the water was more of a tannin stained brown, typical of this area’s rivers, lakes and streams that have pines near them.